Post image

 • A large pool of fluent English speakers, many of whom have lived in the US or worked with US companies

-• Determine your larger needs: What skills does your current workforce need to meet current and future goals?
+• Determine your larger needs: What skills do your current workforce need to meet current and future goals?

 • Determine your specific needs: What projects and tasks need staffing right now?